molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Type assertions</aside>

 We need a TypeScript type assertion that rules out the `null` case and narrows down the type to `string`.
 If the attribute is absent or empty, we throw an exception.
-This fails the test with the given error and ensures that `errormessageId` is a string.
+This fails the test with the given error and ensures that `errormessageId` is a string for the rest of the spec.

 Step 2 finds the error message element: